-- (1) As in full-scale wage surveys the collection of wage survey data begins only after the wage change survey has been officially ordered by the lead agency. - (2) Wage change data are collected on the prescribed wage change data collection forms.
-Information on the amount and dates of each adjustment made by an establishment since the preceding full-scale wage survey is recorded on the form.
-Generally wage change information furnished by establishments is in terms of either: - (a) Across-the-board changes involving percentages or cents-an-hour adjustments for occupations; or - (b) Cents-an-hour or percentage adjustments affecting specific job categories that are reported for the jobs in the establishment furnishing usable data in the preceding full-scale wage survey. - f.
+- (1) As in full-scale surveys the collection of wage change survey data begins only after the wage change survey has been officially ordered by the lead agency. - (2) Wage change data are collected on the prescribed wage change data collection forms.

+Information on the amount and dates of each adjustment made by an establishment since the preceding full-scale survey is recorded on the form.
+Generally wage change information furnished by establishments is in terms of either:

+- (a) Across-the-board changes involving percentages or cents-an-hour adjustments for occupations; or - (b) Cent-an-hour or percentage adjustments affecting specific job categories which are reported for the jobs in the establishment furnishing usable data in the preceding full-scale survey. - f.
 Review of wage change data and report to lead agency.
 The local wage change survey organization reviews the wage change data collection forms and forwards the forms to the lead agency for wage determination purposes.
 A report, where appropriate, noting any unusual circumstances relating to the survey is enclosed with the transmittal letter.

-S5-9 Special Schedule Surveys
+S5-9 NAF Special Schedule Surveys

-a.
+- a.
 Survey requirements for special schedules.
-Surveys conducted for the purpose of determining prevailing rates for special wage schedules which have been brought under the FWS ordinarily are keyed to the special industry category involved (for example, maritime, printing, construction, or electric power production).
-Usually the special survey covers all establishments within the wage area which are significant employers of the kinds of

-- occupations covered by the special schedule. - b.
+Surveys conducted for the purpose of determining prevailing rates for special wage schedules which have been brought under the NAF wage system ordinarily are keyed to the special industry category involved (for example, barber shops, movie theaters).
+Usually the special survey covers all establishments within the wage area which are significant employers of the kinds of occupations covered by the special schedule. - b.
 Data collectors.
-Unless otherwise specified by OPM, data collectors for a special schedule survey are selected from among the Government activities and employees subject to the special schedule, whether or not the area has a local wage survey committee.
+Data collectors for a special schedule survey are ordinarily selected from among the NAF activities and employees subject to the special schedule, whether or not the area has a local wage survey committee.
+In certain circumstances, NAF employees not covered by the special schedule may be used as data collectors.
+For example, there may be a limited number of NAF employees in an area who will be subject to the special schedule in relation to the size of the survey to be conducted.
+However, agencies should make every attempt to insure that a reasonable proportion of the data collectors are NAF employees covered by the special schedules.

-S5-10 Review and Analysis of Wage Survey Data
+S5-10 Review and Analysis of NAF Wage Survey Data